-- 170 model run.
+study, the temperature tendencies due to diabatic processes are most important, i.e., the diabatic heating rates (DHRs).
+In ICON, DHRs result from microphysical processes (including saturation adjustment), radiation interaction, turbulence, parameterized convection, horizontal diffusion, and drag from subgrid-scale orography and non-orographic gravity waves.
+In our simulations total DHR and its individual components are diagnosed online during the model run.
 DHR from horizontal diffusion and subgrid-scale orography and non-orographic gravity waves is found to be small and thus not shown separately.
-DHR from water phase changes, i.e., latent heating, can occur as part of the microphysics scheme, most notably via the saturation adjustment as well as in the convection scheme (where it leads to convective precipitation).
-Total DHR and its components are written out every 1 hour as instantaneous values.
-Joos and Wernli (2012) showed that instantaneous values provide a good approximation of DHR accumulated over 1 hour. - 175 Motivated by the work of Schäfer and Voigt (2018) on the cloud-radiative impact on an idealized extratropical cyclone, we also diagnose DHR from cloud-radiation interaction.
-Cloud-radiative heating is computed by means of all-sky and clear-sky radiative fluxes as where ρ is air density, c_v is the specific heat capacity of air at constant volume and F is the net radiative flux in all-sky (with 180 clouds) and clear-sky (without clouds) conditions, respectively.
-Clear-sky fluxes are diagnosed by an additional diagnostic radiative transfer calculation with cloud fraction set to zero.
-Radiative flux divergence is converted to radiative heating using c_v instead of c_p because ICON uses isochoric coupling between its physics parameterizations and its dynamical core (Prill et al., 2020).
+DHR from water phase changes, i.e., latent heating, can occur as part of the microphysics scheme, most notably via the saturation adjustment, as well as in the convection scheme (where it leads to convective precipitation).
+Total DHR and its components are written out every 1 h as instantaneous values.
+Joos and Wernli (2012) showed that instantaneous values provide a good approximation of DHR accumulated over 1 h.

+Motivated by the work of Schäfer and Voigt (2018) on the cloud-radiative impact on an idealized extratropical cyclone, we also diagnose DHR from cloud-radiation interaction.
+Cloud-radiative heating is computed by means of allsky and clear-sky radiative fluxes as where $\rho$ is air density, $c_v$ is the specific heat capacity of air at constant volume, and F is the net radiative flux in all-sky (with clouds) and clear-sky (without clouds) conditions, respectively.
+Clear-sky fluxes are diagnosed by an additional diagnostic radiative transfer calculation with the cloud fraction set to zero.
+Radiative flux divergence is converted to radiative heating using $c_v$ instead of $c_p$ because ICON uses isochoric coupling between its physics parameterizations and its dynamical core (Prill et al., 2020).

-$$DHR|{crh} = \frac{1}{\rho c_v} \frac{\partial (F^{all} - F^{clr})}{\partial z},$$
+$$DHR|{crh} = \frac{1}{\rho c_v} \frac{\partial (F^{all} - F^{clr})}{\partial z},$$ (1)